gis3w/resources/README.md

 * [Shiny](http://shiny.rstudio.com/) - A web application framework for R
 * [Umap](https://bitbucket.org/yohanboniface/umap) - uMap lets you create maps with OpenStreetMap layers in a minute and embed them in your site.
 Because we think that the more OSM will be used, the more OSM will be ''cured''.
 It uses django-leaflet-storage and Leaflet.Storage, built on top of Django and Leaflet.
+* [GeoShape](http://geoshape.org/) - Geospatial capabilities for Security, Humanitarian Assistance, Partner Engagement

 ## Django App
 * [Django Leaflet Storage](https://github.com/yohanboniface/django-leaflet-storage) - Provide collaborative maps for your Django project.
 Django-Leaflet-Storage is a backend for Leaflet.Storage, built on top of Geodjango and Leaflet.

+## Javascirpt WebGis Framework
+*Usefull javascript webgis framework*

+* [MapLoom](https://github.com/ROGUE-JCTD/MapLoom) - MapLoom is a web mapping client based on OpenLayers 3.
+It provides full-featured editing capabilities for data stores in GeoServer - including PostGIS and GeoGig.
+For GeoGig layers, it lets you view history, and sync with other GeoGig repositories

 ## Javascirpt Lib
 *Usefull javascript libraries*